- Option 1 – Commence payments

 Or you can opt to delay the start of your subsidy payments until the building of your home is completed and your home loan is fully drawn down.

-Please note: If you are applying for a lump sum, you need to ensure that the subsidy certificate on which the lump sum is being paid is applied for, and issued, prior to the property becoming occupiable.
+Please note: If you are applying for a lump sum, you need to ensure that the subsidy certificate on which the lump sum is being paid is issued, prior to the property becoming occupiable.
 Further details are provided below, under postponing subsidy payments.

 - Payments on construction loan